High-dimensional dynamics in low-dimensional networks: Low-dimensional dynamics and low-rank suppression in a non-normal network with rank-one structure

 We specifically consider an example in which the model and all parameters are the same as in Figure~\ref{F1} except that

 where $\vvec u$ and $\vvec v$ are random, orthogonal vectors with $\|\vvec u\|=\|\vvec v\|=1$.
-This matrix is highly non-normal in the sense that its left- and right-singular vectors are orthogonal, and its non-zero eigenvalue does not have a simple relationship to its singular values.
+This matrix is highly non-normal in the sense that its left and right singular vectors are orthogonal, and its non-zero eigenvalue does not have a simple relationship to its singular values.

 The distribution of singular values of $W=W_0+W_1$ are identical to those from our previous example (Figure~\ref{F2}b; compare to Figure~\ref{F1}b), but the eigenvalues are different (Figure~\ref{F2}c; compare to Figure~\ref{F1}c).
 Specifically, the eigenvalues no longer have a dominant negative outlier.
 They are all $\mathcal O(1)$ in magnitude and clustered in a single bulk.